 - Had they not resigned an application would have been made to Fostering Panel to have them de registered.

-The Operations Manager Family Placement Service must advise the foster carer of the recommendations that are made and the basis for them.
+The Group Manager Family Placement Service must advise the foster carer of the recommendations that are made and the basis for them.
 The carer should be given sufficient opportunity to respond in writing about any matters of fact that they dispute, as well as any comments they may have about the recommendations.
 The carer’s written response should be submitted to the panel along with the review.
 The review and recommendations from panel will be shared with the foster carers, retained on their file and provided as part of any future reference.